Meet the team

 • Director

-My work over the last 20 years with SocietyInside has been on exploring the concept and practice of a ‘Pro-society’ approach to innovation.
+Hilary's work over the last 20 years with SocietyInside has been on exploring the concept and practice of a ‘Pro-society’ approach to innovation.
 This is a system of innovation which better serves people and planet without causing more problems than it solves.

-I have been involved in a number of initiatives exploring the whole system of innovation from early academic research, through technology transfer, commercial product development, the role of shareholders, policy decision-making and regulation.
+She has been involved in a number of initiatives exploring the whole system of innovation from early academic research, through technology transfer, commercial product development, the role of shareholders, policy decision-making and regulation.
 Most recently I have focused on building trust in this process and how the meaningful engagement of stakeholders could be incorporated as part of a collaborative outcome-based innovation system.

 To see more check out www.societyinside.com